-We’ve written a guide to the best beaches in Porto and I would like to go over my favourite to guide you through what to do in Foz:
+I’ve written a guide to the best beaches in Porto and I would like to go over my favourite ones to guide you through what to do in Foz.

 How to get there: take the tram Line 1 to Passeio Alegre.
 The Pastoras beach is a 6 minutes walking distance

 Ride a bike

 What to do in Foz when you want to see many things at the same time?
 Riding a bike is one of the best ways to get to know the area and its beaches since walking can get pretty exhausting.